xXleowXx/gitlab-charts/doc/charts/gitlab/gitlab-runner/index.md

 ## Chart configuration examples

 Runners configuration to use only custom nameservers (exclude any cluster or host nameservers).
-We also need to include defaults.

 ```yaml
 gitlab-runner: